williamtroup/Heat.js/RECENT_CHANGES.md

 - Fixed a fault that would cause the data stored in local storage to be loaded for any Heat.js instance (no matter the element ID).
 - Fixed a fault that would caused the month name spacer to float under the month names in the "Chart" view (when specific settings are disabled).
 - Fixed a fault that prevented the type buttons (in the guide) from using the correct font-size.
+- Fixed some missing CSS variables from the light themes.